 Accounts receivable, net is stated net of the allowance for doubtful accounts and customer deductions.
 The allowance for doubtful accounts is based upon the evaluation of accounts receivable aging, specific exposures and historical trends.
-See Note 13 - Revenue Recognition for additional information.
+Payment terms are short-term in nature and are generally less than one year.
+In addition, if the good/service is transferred and payment is received within one year, the Company does not determine significant financing components.
+See Note 14 - Revenue Recognition for additional information.